 - Submission of a portfolio with a minimum of five pages of creative work which may include: selection of prose from fiction, nonfiction, screenplay or play, or poetry.

 Scholarship winners will be selected by the Writers Studio Committee.
-For more information, please contact Dr. Kathryn Winograd at email@example.com.
+For more information, please contact Jamey Trotter at firstname.lastname@example.org.

-Click here for Application form.
-Application forms are also available on the Writers Studio bulletin board on the 4th floor and outside Room M4665.
+Get your application form or on the Writers Studio bulletin board on the 4th floor and outside Room M4685.